suishixingkong/CHeaders/README.md

 ==========

-CHeaders it's a open source sublime text plugin, designed to help you to find c/c++ headers files and mingw, gnu, microsoft macros.
+CHeaders it's a open source sublime text plugin, designed to help you to find c/c++ headers files and mingw, gnu.

 By default, CHeaders will find c/c++ headers at default locations, both windows and linux.